knative/docs/docs/serving/samples/hello-world/helloworld-nodejs/README.md

    }
    ```

-1. In your project directory, create a file named `Dockerfile` and copy the code
+1. In your project directory, create a file named `Dockerfile` and copy the following code
-   block below into it.
+   block into it.
 For detailed instructions on dockerizing a Node.js app,
    see
    [Dockerizing a Node.js web app](https://nodejs.org/en/docs/guides/nodejs-docker-webapp/).